 2022 Destination: Story – Innovative Storytelling for Tourism Operators

-Destination: Story is a course designed to help tourism operators in the Atlantic Canada region use the tool of storytelling to communicate their personality, experiences, and core identity to engage digital visitors at every stage along their path to purchase.
+Destination: Story is a course designed to help tourism operators use the tool of storytelling to communicate their personality, experiences, and core identity to engage digital visitors at every stage along their path to purchase.
 This course is an invitation to explore how to connect with visitors through storytelling by learning how narrative structure and design can change behaviours and influence visitor decisions.
 This course offers a blend of traditional story craft and digital content strategy so operators will come away with a deeper understanding of how to tell stories in a complex digital environment.
 A key takeaway for participants will be developing a core business story that communicates their unique personality and values to their ideal visitors.

 In this course you will: